 Air leakage from living spaces into the attic is one of the most common causes of recurring moisture.
 Warm indoor air carries humidity upward through small openings in ceilings, ducts, and attic access points.
 Over time, this humidity condenses inside insulation and creates persistent damp conditions.

-Do ridge vents fix attic moisture problems?
+Do ridge vents fix recurring attic moisture by themselves?

-Can sealing attic leaks stop condensation?
+Can air sealing stop attic condensation?

 When should a contractor be called for attic moisture problems?